Activist investor Laxey demands 3i freeze new buys

-LONDON, March 30 British activist investor Laxey Partners has called on private equity firm 3i Group to accelerate the return of cash from investment sales to shareholders and freeze all new investments until its poor share price performance improves.
+LONDON Activist investor Laxey Partners has called on private equity firm 3i Group (III.L) to accelerate the return of cash from investment sales to shareholders and freeze all new investments until its poor share price performance improves.

 The London-based fund manager, which has a reputation for agitating for change on issues such as dividend policy and corporate governance, also wants investors to vote on the sale of 3i's existing portfolio and the distribution of proceeds to investors "in the most efficient manner possible".